ayaalshouha/driving-licenses-development-web-based/README.md

 # Driving and Vehicles Licenses Development Web-Based

 ## Overview
-a .NET Desktop Application that structured with a Three-tier Architecture, seamlessly integrated with a Microsoft SQL Server Database.
+a .NET Desktop Application that structured with a N-tier Architecture, seamlessly integrated with a Microsoft SQL Server Database.
 It utilizes the capabilities of .NET Windows Form technology , written in C# programming language and follows the principles of Object-Oriented Programming (OOP).

 ## Key Features
 - **Login Logs**: Records login activities for users.